-The most beautiful Yucatan Haciendas where history meets luxury.
-If you are ready to splurge and get pampered the Luxury Haciendas in Yucatan are the place to be.
+In this post, I am sharing my favorite Yucatan Haciendas, magic old haciendas in Mexico that have been refurbished and turned into amazing luxury hotels where history meets luxury.
+If you are ready to splurge and get pampered, the Luxury Haciendas of Yucatan are the place to be.

 These spectacular Luxury properties that you will find scattered around the Yucatan Peninsula are old mansions and factories that have been restructured and turned into spectacular hotels while conserving the romantic feel of the past.
 I have visited quite a few and these below are my favorite.

 There are luxury haciendas and then there is CHABLÉ, above everything else.

 I have had the honor and pleasure to visit the outstanding newborn Chablé Resort and Spa which left me in complete awe with its charm, beauty, and class.
 Your stay there becomes more like a shamanic retreat where you can’t help but regenerate and reconnect with your true self.

 Peace, tranquillity, comfort are just the beginning of your life-changing experience, almost surreal.
 The stunning 38 casitas and 2 extensive villas conserve part of the historical buildings of the old hacienda, combined with the most modern and finest pieces of Mexican furniture and art, each one surrounded by lush vegetation for your privacy and a full connection with mother nature.

 The restaurants are run by the world-class Mexican chef Jorge Vallejo, recently awarded #22 in the world.
 The spa is a unique world of holistic healing combining the old Mayan tradition with modern techniques and the finest natural products.
 And in perfect line with everything else is the exceptional service brought by the genuine and warm-hearted spirit and hospitality of the Yucatan people.
 Overall a truly mystical experience that will touch your heart for life.